avoneshen/cors-anywhere/README.md

 cookies.
 Requesting [user credentials](http://www.w3.org/TR/cors/#user-credentials) is disallowed.
 The app can be configured to require a header for proxying a request, for example to avoid a direct visit from the browser.

+## AV-Note

+This is a branch of cors-anywhere I made for the Timesheet-Buddy project.
+It adds a couple of headers to the cors-anywhere.js lib to allow making authenticated requests (in our case, so we could make cross-origin requests to the JIRA API)

 ## Example